Kirkland's Inc. (KIRK) Just Got Our Attention

 Sponsored

-KIRK currently public float of 11.99M and currently shorts hold a 14.04% ratio of that float.
-Today, the average trading volume of KIRK was 275.65K shares.
+The average price from analysts is $21.33, which is $12.1 above the current price.
+KIRK currently public float of 11.99M and currently shorts hold a 15.94% ratio of that float.
+Today, the average trading volume of KIRK was 282.41K shares.

 KIRK’s Market Performance